nyctophiliacme/Crypto-Manager/README.md

 	C:\Program Files\PostgreSQL\10\bin

+6. The default password is "root".
+Enter it whenever prompted.

-6. Now run the file db-setup.cmd.
+7. Now run the file db-setup.cmd.

 	After the installation you are good to go!

-7. Clone the github repository.
+8. Clone the github repository.

 	git config --global url.https://github.com/.insteadOf git://github.com/